Sjors/nado-book/attacks/eclipse.md

 As an attacker, the idea is to pollute this file by giving your node a bunch of addresses that either don’t exist or that they (the attacker) control.
 This way, whatever address your node picks, every time it makes a connection, it either fails because there’s nothing there, or it connects to the attacker — and eventually all connections are to the attacker.

 The attacker also needs to control all inbound connections to your node.
 Without going into too much detail in this chapter, one approach is to just make lots and lots of connection attempts until all your 117 inbound slots are full.
-Over time, perhaps weeks, as honest peers occasionally disconnect from you, the attacker quickly fills the open inbound slots so that no new honest peers get through.
+Over time, perhaps weeks, as honest peers occasionally disconnect from you, the attacker quickly fills the open inbound slots so that no new honest peers get through.^[This has been mode difficult, by sometimes dropping an existing inbound connection in favor of a new one: <https://github.com/bitcoin/bitcoin/pull/6374>]

 As early as 2012, developers realized it was possible for an attacker to give your node huge numbers of IP addresses, all controlled by them.
 Let’s say your node has 1,000 real IP addresses of other nodes.
 Then the attacker feeds you 10,000 addresses that they control.
 As your node starts to pick IP addresses, the odds are 90 percent that it will connect to the attacker.